Bold Hearts. Brilliant Minds.

 • Subscribe to our mailing list for the latest information for prospective students and their families.

-• In April, attend Highlander Days, UCR’s virtual open house for admitted and prospective students and their families.
+• Attend Highlander Day in the spring, UCR’s open house for admitted and prospective students and their families.

 • Grade 11